FreeCAD/FreeCAD-documentation/wiki/Macro_EasyAlias.md

 {{MacroCode|code=
 # -*- coding: utf-8 -*-
 import FreeCAD
+import re
 from PySide import QtGui

 """
 EasyAlias.FCMacro.py

-This macro can be used to easily create aliases based on the content of selected spreadsheet cells in the previous column.
+This macro can be used to easily create aliases based on the contents of selected spreadsheet cells in the previous column.
 As an example, suppose you wish to have the following:

 A1: content = 'radius', B1: content = '5', alias = 'radius'
 A2: content = 'height', B1: content = '15', alias = 'height'